Youth Advisory Board

 Jake Hira – Co-Health and Hygiene Director – Africa

-Jake is a senior at Tesoro High School, carries a 4.5 GPA, and is a 3-year competing member of the Honors Academic Decathlon.
-He leads Students For Safe Water’s Africa Health & Hygiene outreach and is president of the Operation Smile club at Tesoro.
+Jake is graduate from Tesoro High School with a 4.5 GPA and will attend UC Berkeley in the fall.
+A 3-year competing member of the Honors Academic Decathlon, he is co-director of Students For Safe Water’s Africa Health & Hygiene outreach and is president of the Operation Smile club at Tesoro.
 He is a dedicated Clinic in the Park volunteer and aspires to attend medical school to become a surgeon.
 Jake has also served as Captain of his club soccer team for the past 6 years.